GovernanceDataAlliance/GDA-Dashboard/blog/_posts/2017-01-11-a-new-tool-to-measure-closing-space.md

 ## I. Introducing existing tools, particularly CSO SI and the Civil Society Monitor

-**USAID’s  CSO Sustainability Index (CSO SI) – Jen**+ In each country, a local implementing partner convenes a panel of 8-12 experts and informed observers
+**USAID’s  CSO Sustainability Index (CSO SI) – Jen**
++ In each country, a local implementing partner convenes a panel of 8-12 experts and informed observers
 + The Panel scores 7 dimensions of CSO sustainability (scores range from 0-7)
 + The implementing partners draft a country report based on scores and discussion and additional context information
 + The report is then reviewed and finalized by an editorial committee comprising ICNL, USAID, MSI, Aga Khan Foundation, and country/regional experts